Quantum Tomography under Prior Information: Lower bounds

 If we now combine this non-embedding result with the upper bounds discussed in Subsection \ref{sec:pic}, we obtain a fairly comprehensive picture on the minimal number of measurements required to identify an element of the set of pure states.
-For dimensions $d\leq 7$ the upper and lower bounds agree.
-The minimal number for the dimensions $2-7$ are summarized in the table below.
+The bounds for the minimal number for the dimensions $2-10$ are summarized in the table below.

-The first gap between the upper and lower bounds occurs for $d=8$, in which case we know that $23 \leq\Min{\prem_1}\leq 24$.
-For all dimensions $d\geq 8$ we can say that the difference between the upper and lower bounds is at most $\log_2(d)$, and that the minimal number differs from the best affine upper bound $4d-5$ by at most $2\log_2(d)$.
+For all dimensions $d$ we can say that the difference between the upper and lower bounds is at most $\log_2(d)$, and that the minimal number differs from the best affine upper bound $4d-5$ by at most $2\log_2(d)$.
 The lower and upper bounds up to $d=30$ are presented in Fig.\ref{fig:upperlowerbound}.

-\begin{example}[Non-embedding results for Grassmannian manifolds] For the $2r(d-r)$ dimensional complex Grasmannian manifold $G(r,d-r)$, i.e., states which are maximally mixed within a subspace of dimension $r$, again Proposition \ref{prop:infoembeddingsmooth} and the subsequent Lemma assure that non-embedding results carry over to lower bounds on $\mathfrak{m}$.
+\begin{example}[Non-embedding results for Grassmannian manifolds] For the $2r(d-r)$ dimensional complex Grasmannian manifold $G(r,d-r)$, i.e., states which are maximally mixed within a subspace of dimension $r$, again Theorem \ref{thm:infoembeddingsmooth} and the subsequent Lemma assert that non-embedding results carry over to lower bounds on $\mathfrak{m}$.
 From \cite{Sugawara79} we obtain a bound for embeddings $G(r,d-r)\ra\R^\mathfrak{m}$ in the form of Eq.\eqref{eq:CPMayerbound66} where $D$ has to be set to $D=2r(d-r)$ and $\alpha$ has to be replaced by $\sum_{j=1}^r \beta(d-j)-\beta(j-1)$ where $\beta(n)$ is the number of ones in the binary expansion of $n$.
 For $r=1$ this coincides with the aforementioned bound for pure states.
 Note that this provides a lower bound for informationally complete measurement schemes w.r.t. all sets which includes such a ``Grassmannian manifold'', like the set of density matrices with rank bounded by $r$. \end{example}